-Common Situational Interview Questions
+Common Situational Interview Questions and Answers

-To help you prepare for a situational interview, we have compiled a list of six common questions that could come up.
+To help you prepare for a situational interview, we have compiled a list of six common scenario interview questions that could come up.
 Each question is accompanied by a sample answer to help you see how a candidate may respond to the question.

 #1: What would you do if you had a disagreement with your manager?